-As a result of world-wide, U.S. federal and state responses to COVID-19 as well as the overall economic conditions, the unemployment rate has increased significantly and may show additional increases of uncertain magnitude as the prolonged impact of the pandemic takes effect.
-Consequently, we have experienced significant increases in the number of requests for forbearance and other loan modifications in our education loan portfolios.
+Overall economic conditions remain volatile and unpredictable due to the prolonged impacts of the COVID-19 pandemic.
+In the early stages of the pandemic, we experienced elevated levels of forbearance and other loan modifications in our education loan portfolios.
 General economic and employment conditions, including employment rates for recent college graduates, can have a significant impact on loan delinquency and default rates.
 An extended or worsening deterioration in the economy could further adversely affect the credit quality of our borrowers, resulting in an increased occurrence of defaults and/or requiring more frequent use of loan modification tools.
-As a result of COVID-19 we have experienced lower delinquency rates in both our FFELP and Private Education loan portfolios primarily due to increases in forbearance rates.
-While we cannot predict the duration of the COVID-19 crisis, its impact on employment and the speed with which the economy recovers, we are paying close attention to the needs of our customers in an effort to assess the path and timing of any potential recovery.
+Further, as a result of COVID-19 we have experienced lower delinquency rates in both our FFELP and Private Education loan portfolios primarily due to increases in forbearance rates.
+While we cannot predict the duration of the COVID-19 crisis and the speed with which the economy recovers, we are paying close attention to the needs of our customers in an effort to assess the path and timing of any potential recovery.
 If actual loan performance is worse than our estimates, it could materially affect our allowance for loan losses and the related provision for loan losses adversely affecting our results of operation.
 Future defaults could be higher than anticipated due to a variety of these factors that are outside of our control.
 Higher credit-related losses and weaker credit quality could negatively affect our business, financial condition and results of operations and limit our funding options, including our access to the capital markets.